 That's right - we have not finished yet.
-Modify the grammar so that you can use parentheses in your expressions, can raise quantities to a "power" (as in $12 \uparrow 2 + 5 \uparrow 6$ , meaning $12^2 + 5^6$ ) and also give the calculator a square-root capability (as in 4 + sqrt(5 \ 12)).
+Modify the grammar so that you can use parentheses in your expressions, can apply an abs () function, and can compute factorials, as in

+'''

+3 + abs(4 (6 + 5)) - 4! + (5-2)!

+'''

 Of course, the application does not have any real "calculator" capability - it cannot calculate anything (yet).
 It only has the ability to recognise or reject expressions at this stage.
 Try it out with some expressions that use the new features, and some that use them incorrectly.